 Stained Glass Window. . .
 A straightforward term . . .
 Seems to pretty much say it all, right?
 Well, not quite.
 At least not to me.

-As stained glass evolved as a medium, the crystal clarity found in its earliest uses in Romanesque and Gothic cathedrals was soon obscured by painting on the glass.
+As stained glass evolved as a medium, the crystal clarity found in its earliest uses in the Romanesque and Gothic cathedral was soon obscured by painting on the glass.
 Increasingly, stained glass windows’ potential for crystalline views out with transcendent sunshine pouring in became blurred by surface treatment.
-Painting on glass can produce beautiful, glowing, well. . . paintings.
-However, early in my career, I realized that my subliminal, intuitive attraction to stained glass is its pristine transparency.
+Painting on glass can produce beautiful, glowing, . . . well. . . paintings.
+However, early in my career, I realized that my intuitive and subliminal attraction to stained glass is glass’s pristine transparency.
 Unlike painting on canvas, which is seen via flat, reflected light, unadulterated stained glass transmits light through the picture-plane from the other side.
 The conceptual starting point in my work is carefully planned, abstract imagery.
 Just as important, however, is the sunlight that streams through my windows, weaving its way into our consciousness as we gaze back out to landscape and sky beyond.